Advanced Features

 Per-Site User Databases

-Each site can have its own user authentication:
+Each site can have its own user authentication by setting user_database in site.toml:

 hostnames = ["photos.example.com"]